dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/nydus.md

 For detailed configuration documentation based on nydus mirror mode, please refer to [enable-mirrors-for-storage-backend](https://github.com/dragonflyoss/image-service/blob/master/docs/nydusd.md#enable-mirrors-for-storage-backend).

-`127.0.0.1:4001` is the proxy address of dragonfly peer, and the `X-Dragonfly-Registry` header is the address of origin registry, which is provided for dragonfly to download the images.

 Create nydusd configuration file `nydusd-config.json`, configuration content is as follows:

 Set the `backend.config.mirrors.host` and `backend.config.mirrors.ping_url`